cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/readme.md

 Calico enables networking and network policy in Kubernetes clusters.
 In IBM Cloud, Calico is pre-installed which allows us to configure network policies in our cluster.
 But before we do that, we need to install the Calico command line interface (CLI).

-Go to the following URL and follow the instructions to install Calico CLI
+If you have not already installed the Calico CLI as part of the Setup Lab then go to the following URL and follow the instructions to install Calico CLI

 https://cloud.ibm.com/docs/containers?topic=containers-network_policies#cli_install